Skip to main content ↓

 Customer retention rate measures the likelihood your business will keep customers over a given period.

-A low retention rate might indicate poor customer fit or that customers aren’t satisfied with your product or customer support.
-When you track retention rate, you can catch these issues and make changes to retain more customers.
+A low retention rate might indicate poor customer fit or dissatisfaction with your product or customer support.
+Tracking the retention rate can help you catch these issues and make changes to retain more customers.

 Customer retention rate formula: